How to Cope with Pectus Excavatum Pain

-The upper back ranges from the base of the neck to the lowest of the ribcage.
+The upper back ranges from the base of the neck to the lowest part of the ribcage.

 Also, take frequent breaks from sitting and try to do the overhead arm reach stretch.

-If you are experiencing severe upper back pain caused by pectus excavatum, I highly recommend you do power yoga or Pilates.
+If you are experiencing severe upper back pain caused by pectus excavatum, I recommend you do power yoga or Pilates.

 The agony is related to the changes that happen to the body with aging.

 Also, losing some muscle tone in the lower back area, because of aging makes this location prone to injury.

 Strengthening the entire back musculature is very important in minimizing pectus excavatum pain.

 As you already know, inverted chest sufferers have limited workout capacities.